vsk-1167/research-5G-transcriptomic-exploration/README.md

 # 5G-rnaseq-sandbox
-Starter repo for getting familiar with M. buryatense 5GB1 RNA-seq data
+Repository for analyzing the M. buryatense 5GB1 RNA-seq data